 Yin Yoga as part of a movement practice

 Yin yoga is typically more of a restorative process, so must be balanced with more yang (active) forms of movement, whether yoga or otherwise.
 We need to strive to be in balance, both emotionally and physically.
 I tend to use yoga as my yin practice, and other forms of physical exercise as my yang practice.

 Yin Yoga for eating disorder recovery

 For example, when I’m doing a yoga therapy group with people in early recovery from eating disorders or substance abuse, we have a shorter time and we may not hold the postures as long.
-Their bodies and brains are just getting out of the fog of addiction as they’re detoxing from substances.
+Their bodies and brains may be getting out of the fog of addiction as they’re detoxing from substances.

 In a yin yoga therapy group, I always include a theme that relates to recovery, e.g., grief and loss, shame, letting go, or cravings.
 As the participants are holding a posture, I speak about the topic, and sometimes read materials to them.